syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 ![](Editing_images/addnewRowBefore.png)

-The above screenshot shows before add a new record in tree grid.
+The above screenshot shows before add a new record in TreeGrid.
 {:.caption}

 ![](Editing_images/addnewRowAfter.png)

-The above screenshot shows after add a new record in tree grid.
+The above screenshot shows after add a new record in TreeGrid.
 {:.caption}

 ## Add row position